Lucy's Little Sphynx

 Despite their alien like, sometimes grumpy faces the Sphynx breed are extremely loving!
 Each Sphynx has a bursting personality that is always ready to shine.
 They are very playful, attention seeking creatures.
 Sphynx cats are very loyal as your lap, shoulders and legs and any other body part they can use as their throne are simply their property!
 Despite what you might have heard Sphynx cats are very trainable.
 As a foster mom prior to breeding, my first Sphynx boy comes to momma as soon as he hears his name called.
 Unless it’s bath day, then it’s a search and seizure!

-Lucy’s Littles start at $2,100 and can range up to $2,600.
+Lucy’s Littles start at $2,500 and can range up to $4,500.
 Each kitten is uniquely featured in their own way.
 Pricing varies on eye color, body color/wrinkles and either traditional or elf ears.
-All Lucy’s kittens come spayed or neutered, I do not sell breeding rights.
+All kittens come spayed or neutered, unless breeding rights are purchased.
 A $500 non-refundable deposit is required at time of reservation of your kitten and signing of contract.
 This deposit goes towards the total price of your kitten and deposits begin when the kittens are 4 weeks of age.
-The remaining balance is due at time of pick up.
+The remaining balance is due at time of pick up via Zelle.

 Sphynx as we all know are hairless, so their body oils are not soaked up by the hair as on your typical domestic cat.
 You always want your angel baby looking sophisticated and their best so regular cleaning is prudent!
 Our adults and kittens are weekly bathed with either Dawn dish soap or Johnson’s baby soap.
 You can of course do your own research on a brand that suits your kitten, this is what I use before you take your new baby home.
 Their ears require cleaning the wax and oil build up with q-tips.
 You don’t want to go too deep into their ear canal but you do want to clean as much as possible of what’s visible to the eye.
 You can also use q-tips to clean their eye boogies, be very gentle as to not irritate or cause excessive dryness.
 The nail beds are very important to clean as they carry the most bacteria, as you know cats dig and cover when using their litter box so once a week bathing is highly suggested as to avoid any potential illnesses.
 Sphynx more than any other breed of cat are experts at holding litter in those little shovels they call feet!
 Scrub in between their toe beans with the soap advised or researched, and once dry clip the sharp end of their nails.
 Q-tips are going to be a necessity in your home as it’s best to use them as well in the crevices of their nail sheaths to remove the fecal and oil build up.